Stefan-Macovei-Grigoras/Stefan-Macovei-Grigoras/README.md

 ###

-<p align="left">Second-year student at Babes-Bolyai University, Faculty of Mathematics and Computer Science<br>
+<p align="left">Third-year student at Babes-Bolyai University, Faculty of Mathematics and Computer Science<br>
   <br> 📚 I'm currently developing an ERP platform for an enterprise and playing around with bots and AI
   <br> 🥀Floral enthusiast with a keen eye for photography 📷and a love for staying active through running🏃🏻‍♂️
   <br> 📃 Learn more about me from my <a href="https://drive.google.com/file/d/1I30QvZjMyNJm4-fUOgNn0EHmGYbzrppW/view?usp=sharing">resume</a>